 The Similarities Between A CV and A Resume

-Our experts advise that it is very wrong for applicants to submit a CV that concentrates more on the responsibilities than their achievements.
+Our experts advice that it is very wrong for applicants to submit a resume that is more responsibility-tailored than achievements.

 If for instance, as a delivery man your responsibilities were to pick up deliveries, explain how long it took you to pick up those groceries and mails, state how well it went, and what role your job played in the overall success of your organization.

 Both curriculum vitae and resume reflect an individual’s communication and writing proficiency.